marvinpinto/disjoint.ca/content/post/2015-11-26-immutable-infrastructure-deployment.md

 This model has worked out pretty well for us so far with Github Enterprise.
-There was a time when we avoided upgrading versions just because it was so tedious to do in a VSphere/ESX environemnt.
+There was a time when we avoided upgrading versions just because it was so tedious to do in a VSphere/ESX environment.

 Being able to _easily_ test upgrades & downgrades becomes very important because it removes that _one more barrier_, which in the end leads to event